 Completedynamic stretches to activate your muscles before getting into your sandbag exercises.
 A good warm-up leads to a good workout, with less risk of injury.

 If this is a little tough for you, complete the same exercise with your feet on the ground.
 You can also take out the toss, replacing it with a shoulder press or skipping it altogether.

 Now that you finished your sandbag workout, it's time to stretch out those muscles and rehydrate.
 Drink plenty of water and grab a post-workout drink to get your body ready for your next workout.

-sandbag training can help you get stronger by lifting heavy.
+Sandbag training can help you get stronger by lifting heavy.
 Whether you are looking to bulk up or slim down, there is a place for sandbags in your workout plan.
-They will also help you achieve your crossfit and functional strength-building goals.
+They will also help you achieve your functional strength-building goals.
 So, what are you waiting for?
 Grab your sandbags and let's hit the gym!